 East Prairie is a very small city located in the state of Missouri.
-With a population of 3,155 people and two constituent neighborhoods, East Prairie is the 187th largest community in Missouri.
+With a population of 2,954 people and just one neighborhood, East Prairie is the 204th largest community in Missouri.

 East Prairie is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in East Prairie in 2010 was $11,970, which is low income relative to Missouri and the nation.
-This equates to an annual income of $47,880 for a family of four.
-East Prairie also has one of the higher rates of people living in poverty in the nation, with 36.55% of its population below the federal poverty line.
+The per capita income in East Prairie in 2018 was $17,627, which is low income relative to Missouri and the nation.
+This equates to an annual income of $70,508 for a family of four.

+East Prairie is a somewhat ethnically-diverse city.
 The people who call East Prairie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Prairie residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in East Prairie include German, English, Italian, and Dutch.
+Important ancestries of people in East Prairie include English, Irish, Scottish, Dutch, and German.

 The most common language spoken in East Prairie is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Polish and African languages.